ocolin/Pushover/README.md

 - ttl - a number of seconds that the message will live, before being deleted automatically (documentation)
 - url - a supplementary URL to show with your message (documentation)
 - url_title - a title for the URL specified as the url parameter, otherwise just the URL is shown (documentation)
+- retry - For priority 2 messages, this is required.
+How many seconds between resending alerts.
+- expire - For priority 2 messages, this is required.
+How many seconds until the emergency stops alerting.
+-

 #### Get (Untested)